Slamy/Wiki_MiSTer/Cores-Supporting-ADC.md

 * Tesla PMD 85-1
 * ZX-Spectrum
 * ZX-Spectrum Next

+The following are cores that are not officially released for MiSTer but do have ADC support:
+* Acorn Electron
+* MSX1
+* Spectrum ZX48

 ADCTest will help visualize and set volume levels and verify tape quality (and operation of the ADC itself).